Terms and Conditions

 If you provide FT with an email address that will result in any messages FT may send you being sent to you via a network or device operated or owned by a third party (e.g. your employer or colleague) then you promise that you are entitled to receive those messages.
 You also agree that FT may stop sending messages to you without notifying you.

 If you are a registered user of or subscriber to FT.com then you may choose to use FT.com’s “Remember me” log in feature that enables you to be logged in automatically to FT.com whenever you visit FT.com without having to manually log in each time.
-We recommend that you do not enable this feature on any computer that is or may be used by anyone other than you in order to prevent unauthorized access by third parties to both your subscription details and features of FT.com personal to you.
+We recommend that you do not enable this feature on any computer that is or may be used by anyone other than you in order to prevent unauthorised access by third parties to both your subscription details and features of FT.com personal to you.

 4. Personal Subscription Services and Temporary Access Passes